 MCCLOUD VS. GOODYEAR; COOK COUNTY; $15,000,000 JURY AWARD

-In this products liability case, a motorcyclist sued the manufacturer of the tires she had on her bike when they gave out and the malfunction led to her being thrown to the ground of an interstate highway.
+In this products liability case, a motorcyclist sued the manufacturer of the tires she had on her bike when they gave out, and the malfunction led to her being thrown to the ground of an interstate highway.
 The force of the fall inflicted her with an extreme head injury and required around-the-clock medical attention for the rest of her life.

 VITHA VS. STAPLES; MCHENRY COUNTY; $151,000 JURY AWARD

 Among other injuries, he claimed the incident left him with significant head and lumbar pains.
-The defendant not only denied liability but also claimed that the plaintiff was exaggerated his injuries.
+The defendant not only denied liability but also contended that the plaintiff was exaggerated his injuries.
 The jury returned a $151,000 award for the plaintiff for medical bills, pain and suffering, and other damages.

 Do You Need Assistance With an Illinois Motorcycle Case?